Turning Symbolic Differentiation Automatic

 This is prone to numerical stability issues and doesn’t compute the real derivative but only an approximation to it.

-you learned in the calculus class and implement them as transformations
+in the calculus class and implement them as

 and uneval